 So, our five guinea pigs have their list.
 Now let’s carry the experiment forward as they go through their six month assignments.
 We’ll give them a little pep talk to get them started.

 The Soccer Mom

 Dear Madam: please remember that every time you start the minivan another member of an endangered species in South America dies.
-Your children will contribute to the destruction of the biosphere upon which all life depends, so you have spawned Planet Killers, which hardly surprises since you’re one yourself.
+Your children will contribute to the destruction of the biosphere upon which all life depends, so your loins have spawned Planet Killers, which hardly surprises since you’re one yourself.
 That’s what family values are all about, at the end of the day — the ultimate suicide of the human race that takes all other Planetary life down the drain, as well.
 Speaking, then, from the standpoint of evolutionary trajectories you are a dead-end.
 Your descendants will live an existence you would not wish on a dog.
-You could only have minimized the damage by being sterile or by keeping those ovaries in check — which of course never crossed your mind, or any other part of your person.
+You could only have minimized the damage by being sterile or by keeping those ovaries in check — which of course never crossed your mind or any other part of your anatomy.
 We’re particularly interested in knowing the number of miles per week you drive while carting the kids around to their various activities.
 Just put it down in the log report, we’ll do the calculations for future biome degradation.
-Should another pregnancy begin on your part during the period of the experiment, please notify us as soon as possible so that we can revise our baseline scoring to accommodate that change, since it will introduce a factor for catastrophic events like volcanic eruptions, outbreaks of plague, etc. Thanks for helping us to determine the future pace of deterioration in the quality of life for everyone.
+Should another pregnancy begin on your part during the period of the experiment, please notify us as soon as possible so that we can revise our baseline scoring to accommodate that change as an exponential factor.
+Thanks for helping us to determine the future pace of deterioration in the quality of life for everyone.
 A lot of people not yet born will thank you.
 At least we hope they will.

 The Factory Worker